-The proponents have also stated that the NMB does not have the authority to issue this rule.
+Senator Isakson and his supporters have also stated that the NMB does not have the authority to issue this rule.
 The Railway Labor Act (RLA) does not require the old procedure and gives the Board broad discretion on how it conducts elections.
-Specifically, Section 2, Fourth of the RLA states that "the majority of any craft or class of employees shall have the right to determine who shall be the representative of the craft or class" This section is silent on how a majority should be determined, and the NMB is given the authority to conduct elections using any appropriate method for ascertaining voter intent - a view supported by the Supreme Court.
+Specifically, Section 2, Fourth of the RLA states that "the majority of any craft or class of employees shall have the right to determine who shall be the representative of the craft or class" This section is silent on how a majority should be determined, and the District Court correctly determined that the NMB is given the authority to conduct elections using any appropriate method for ascertaining voter intent.
 In fact, the Board has, in the past, applied different union election procedures including rules similar to those embodied in the final rule.